 Abortion grief is a fairly modern phenomenon.
 In many societies legal abortion is now allowed.
 It is a woman’s choice and in many circumstances it is unavoidable.
 In some countries such as China where there is a one child policy, abortions are sometimes carried out against the mother’s will.

-Even when abortion was the choice of the mother, however, it has created bereavement and grief that women did not expect.
-They are left wondering how that baby would have grown up.
+Even when abortion is the choice of the mother, however, it can create bereavement and grief that women do not expect.
+You are left wondering how that baby would have grown up.
 Would it have been a boy or a girl?
-It is a huge loss and a natural grief which many did not foresee.
-The grief can go on for many years.
+It is a huge loss and a natural grief which you may not have foreseen.

 Mother nature has created a strong urge to procreate during the child-bearing years.
 The mothering instincts are strong.
 Sexual urges are difficult to control at certain times of the month.
 These days birth control is readily available in western societies, but it is not 100% effective.

 Therefore many mothers to be find themselves in difficult circumstances.
 They may be single girls with no financial means of supporting a child.
 They may be due to take exams after many years of study.
 If it was a fling, a one night stand after a party, they may not know the father.
 They may have been raped.